 Among these are 2596 systems in Australia and 535 in New Zealand.
 The US has the most unpatched devices with 42,032, followed by South Korea (15,380).

-The vulnerability, known as Heartbleed, is present in several versions of OpenSSL, a cryptographic library that enables SSL (Secure Sockets Layer) or TLS (Transport Security Layer) encryption.
+The vulnerability, known as Heartbleed, is present in several versions of OpenSSL, a cryptographic library that enables SSL (Secure Sockets Layer) or TLS (Transport Layer Security) encryption.

 The flaw would potentially allow attackers to monitor all information that flows between a user and a Web service, and could even decrypt past traffic they’ve collected, according to experts.